phopley/thunderborg/README.md

   Publishes using `nav_msgs/Odometry` Message containing the raw odometry data calculated from motor encoders

 * `motor1_diag`:
   Publishes using `geometry_msgs/Vector3` Message contaning diagnostic information for the right hand motor.
-This message is only published if the parameter server paramter `/speed/motor_diag_msg` is true
+This message is only published if the parameter server paramter `~speed/motor_diag_msg` is true

 * `motor2_diag`:
   Publishes using `geometry_msgs/Vector3` Message contaning diagnostic information for the left hand motor.
-This message is only published if the parameter server paramter `/speed/motor_diag_msg` is true
+This message is only published if the parameter server paramter `~speed/motor_diag_msg` is true

 Parameters:
-* `~base_height_above_ground`: A value giving the height in meters from the ground to the base_link.
-Default = 0.09
 * `~pid/use_pid`: A flag indicating if the PID should be used to contorl the motors.
 If True the PID is used.
 Default value = False
 * `~wheels/distance`: A value giving the distance in metres between the wheels.
 Default = 0.23
 * `~wheels/circumfrence`: A value giving the circumference of the wheels in metres.
 Default = 0.34